About

 The History of the Network

-The idea forthe Global Indigenous Studies Network sprang from a speaker series, “Indigenous East Asia,” in Fall 2021, organized by Morten Oxenboell of the East Asian Studies Center.
+The idea for the Global Indigenous Studies Network sprang from a speaker series, “Indigenous East Asia,” in the Fall of 2021, organized by Morten Oxenboell of the East Asian Studies Center.
 The program quickly snowballed into one with a global perspective through the involvement of the seven National Resource Centers in the Hamilton Lugar School of Global and International Studies.
-The Global Indigenous Studies Network aims to bring together scholars, activists, and policy makers to address questions of Indigeneity from various disciplinary and regional perspectivesas well as larger issues of identity formation, social agency, cultural resilience, and ethnicity in global and national policies.
+The Global Indigenous Studies Network aims to bring together scholars, activists, and policymakers to address questions of Indigeneity from various disciplinary and regional perspectives, as well as larger issues of identity formation, social agency, cultural resilience, and ethnicity in global and national policies.

 Land Acknowledgement